 Many pacemakers provide varying rates, depending on your child's activity level and other factors.
 The pulse rate may change and increase with exercise, illness, injury, and emotions.
-Teen girls and women, in general, tend to have faster heart rates than do boys and men of the same age.
-Athletes, such as runners, who do a lot of cardiovascular conditioning may have naturally slow heart rates.
+In general, teen girls and women tend to have faster heart rates than boys and men of the same age.
+Athletes who do a lot of cardiovascular conditioning, like runners, may have naturally slow heart rates.

 As the heart forces blood through the arteries, you can feel the beats by firmly pressing on an artery.
 Your arteries are located close to the surface of the skin at certain points of the body.
 The pulse can be found on the side of the lower neck, on the inside of the elbow, or at the wrist.
 When taking a pulse:

 Using the first and second fingertips, press firmly but gently on the arteries until you feel a pulse.
 Don't use your thumb to feel for the pulse.